 Registration

-In order to attend a class, students must be either registered or wait-listed.
+In order to attend a class, students must be registered.
 Credit for classes may be earned only when tuition and fees are paid in full.
 Registration is held each semester on dates published in the academic calendar.

 Graduate Students

-Continuing graduate students who meet the registration requirement as found under the How to Earn a Graduate Degree section of the catalog need to confer with their advisor as to what courses to enroll in for each semester but are not required to meet with their advisor prior to registration.
+Newly admitted graduate students must meet with an advisor or the department/program chair before registering for classes.
+Continuing graduate students may confer with their advisor as to what courses to enroll in for each semester, but are not required to meet with their advisor prior to registration.

 Nondegree Students

-Anyone who wants to attend classes at UAF as a nondegree student may register as long as they have the appropriate permissions.
+Anyone interested in attending classes at UAF as a nondegree student may register with the proper permissions.
 New nondegree students must complete a free nondegree application in order to be eligible to register.
+However, nondegree students are not eligible for financial aid or priority registration.

 Nondegree students may also see an academic advisor, and it is recommended for those taking 9 or more credits in a semester or for those who have accumulated 30 or more UAF credits.

-Nondegree students are subject to placement examination requirements for courses.
-Any nondegree student who wants to be considered a degree candidate must submit an application for admission, meet regular admission requirements and submit transcripts.
-Nondegree students are not eligible for financial aid or priority registration.
+Any nondegree student who wants to be considered a degree candidate must submit an application for admission, meet admission requirements and submit transcripts.

 It’s important for potential graduate students to understand that credits earned as a nondegree student might not be accepted for use toward a graduate degree program.
-Please see the transfer credit section of How to Earn a Graduate Degree.
+Please see the transfer credit section of the General University Requirements for Master's Degrees page for more information.

 High School and Secondary School Students

-High school and secondary students may take classes at UAF either as a degree or nondegree students.
+High school and secondary students may take classes at UAF either as a degree or nondegree student.

 The secondary student enrollment process allows secondary school students to register for UAF classes.
 A student meeting course prerequisites may enroll in university classes.
 Students must consult their appropriate school district officials and school counselors for approval prior to registration if they wish to use university courses to meet high school graduation requirements.